 Going from moderately broadband light to the full LIFE science band of \SIrange{4}{18.5}{\um} will require compensation of chromatic and polarization errors, caused by imperfect alignment or mismatches in coatings.
 These errors are difficult to predict, so experimental verification is again paramount.
 There are two approaches to compensating chromatic and polarization errors: active correction with an adaptive nuller, or lower-order independent compensation mechanisms.

-The baseline approach is to get close with static alignment before cooling down, and to compensate small residual errors with independent mechanisms, such as moving a compensator plate laterally for first-order control of chromatic errors, rotating the roof prism in the periscope to rotate polarization, and controlling ellipticity errors with a slight intentional misalignment in the tip/tilt stages.
+The baseline approach is to achieve good static alignment before cooling down, and to compensate small residual errors with independent mechanisms, such as moving a compensator plate laterally for first-order control of chromatic errors, rotating the roof prism in the periscope to rotate polarization, and controlling ellipticity errors with a slight intentional misalignment in the tip/tilt stages.
+Intensity as a function of wavelength can be controlled by introducing an intentional pointing error, which changes coupling efficiency into the spatial filter chromatically.
 While these correction mechanisms are potentially simple to implement, they pose strict requirements on all optical tolerances, as they can only compensate for small low-order errors.